Message from the President/Superintendent & Keynote Speaker

 Greetings to all Faculty and Staff!

 Welcome back to a new semester.
-It’s my pleasure to invite you to join me at the Spring 2015 Professional Development Activity day on Thursday, February 12.
+It’s my pleasure to invite you to join me at the Fall 2015 Professional Development Activity day on Friday, August 14.

-Each of you, through your daily efforts, are an important part of facilitating our students' success.
-The Professional Development Committee and SRJC presenters have developed a program designed to support those efforts through professional growth.
-This spring's program, in response to your feedback, has been expanded to provide nearly 60 workshops covering a wide section of interests.
+Each of you, through your daily efforts, are an important part of supporting our students' success.
+The Professional Development Committee and SRJC presenters have developed a program of over 50 workshops on a range of topics to choose from with the goal to offer content that will inspire and advance each individuals unique professional growth.

 I truly appreciate all of the dedication of our faculty, staff, and administrators.
 We all take great pride in being associated with one of the premier community colleges in the nation.
-This full day of professional development activities each semester is an important part of supporting the development and collegial collaboration of our college and a vital part in Creating a Culture of Success.
+This full day of professional development activities each semester is an important part of supporting the development and collegial collaboration of our college and a vital part in Supporting the Success of our Students and each other. .

 I look forward to seeing you on PDA day!